United States v. American Library Ass'n: Opinion of the Court

 In a plurality decision written by Chief Justice Rehnquist, the Supreme Court reversed the District Court's decision, and affirmed the constitutionality of the Children's Internet Protection Act.
-The court held that CIPA only required libraries to install software filters but not to require all patrons to use them, while patrons could also request that the filters be disabled.
+The court held that CIPA only required libraries to install software filters but not to require all patrons to use them, while adult patrons could also request that the filters be disabled.
 Thus, filters were not unacceptably restrictive.

 The Supreme Court also held that the public forum principles on which the district court relied were "out of place in the context of this case" and that Internet access in public libraries "is neither a 'traditional' nor a 'designated' public forum" under established public forum law.
 A library does not acquire Internet terminals in order to "create a public forum for Web publishers to express themselves, any more than it collects books in order to provide a public forum for the authors of books to speak."
 The Court explained that the Internet is simply "another method for making information available in a school or library... [and is] no more than a technological extension of the book stack."